langdk/PDF-Info-Extractor/README.md

 # PDF Info Extractor

 This program extracts e-mail addresses, phone numbers, websites, and highlighted text from PDF documents.
 Information is displayed in a table, and can then be imported to excel documents.
+Created as Upwork project for D'Argent Companies.

 To download and run the program:
 + Download Zip